MannLabs/alphakraken/README.md

 Only a well-tested feature should deployed to production.

 ### Development setup
-This is required to have all the required dependencies for local deployment and testing.
+This is required to have all the required dependencies for local development, in order to enable your IDE dereference all dependencies and to run the tests.
 1. Set up your environment for developing locally with
 ```bash
 PYTHON_VERSION=3.11